ArtisanMobile/SampleAndroidAppWithArtisan/artisan/README.md

 If there are any settings in your application's manifest that are not compatible with Artisan you will be notified and the installer will not complete.
 For example, you must specify a minimum Android SDK of 2.3.3 or higher.
 Change the specified settings and run the Artisan installer again.

 3. Installation is now complete.
 You'll need to refresh the project in Eclipse so that the newly added files are pulled into the project.
 Right click on your project and choose "Refresh".

+4. If you are using ProGuard you will need to follow additional configuration steps to get Artisan working for your release builds.
+See http://docs.useartisan.com/dev/proguard-for-android for more details

 **Congratulations!
 You are now ready to start using Artisan!**